 When it comes to ankle sprains, much like real estate, location is a big deal.
 As it turns out, high ankle sprains are far more serious injuries than low ones.
-But where is the dividing point?
-A little-known ankle joint known as the syndesmosis that is responsible for stabilizing your lower leg bones.
-And, as it turns out, being injured above or below that joint can make a major difference in your recovery time.
+(Though any ankle sprain can be a serious injury.
+As you'll see a little later on.)

 What are high ankle sprains?

 High ankle sprains involve damage to group of ligaments located above the syndesmosis.
 We think of this as a serious injury.
 And that's because, when you damage all the supporting ligaments, your ankle becomes destabilized.
 That’s when you may even need surgery.
 Especially if you're an athlete who puts lots of pressure on your ankle joints.

 Now, that's actually likely, since this kind of injury is more common in athletes.
 That's because high ankle sprains are usually caused by a quick cut or turn made while you’re running or jumping.
 Football, soccer, lacrosse and basketball players are all used to high ankle sprain injuries.